Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Reproducing Kernel Banach Spaces

 \chapter{Reproducing Kernel Banach Spaces}

-In this chapter we provide an alternative definition of RKBSs which was originally introduced in~\cite{ZhangXuZhang2009}.
+In this chapter we provide an alternative definition of RKBSs originally introduced in~\cite{ZhangXuZhang2009}.
 The definition of RKBSs given here is a natural generalization of RKHSs by viewing the inner products as the dual bilinear products to introduce the reproducing properties.
-Moreover, we can verify many other properties of RKBSs including density, continuity, implicit representation, imbedding, compactness, and representer theorem for learning methods.
+Moreover, we verify many other properties of RKBSs including density, continuity, separability, implicit representation, imbedding, compactness, representer theorem for learning methods, oracle inequality, and universal approximation.